Shot by 6-year-old, Virginia teacher is out of the hospital

-“Abby (Zwerner) was released earlier this week from Riverside Regional Medical Center, a Riverside Health System facility in Newport News, VA,” according to a statement provided to NewsNation affiliate WAVY.
+“Abby (Zwerner) was released earlier this week from Riverside Regional Medical Center, a Riverside Health System facility in Newport News, VA,” according to a statement provided to KTLA sister station WAVY.
 “She continues her recovery as an outpatient with the support of family, friends and health professionals.
 The Zwerner family respectfully asks for privacy during this time.”

 Zwerner, 25, was teaching at Richneck Elementary School in Newport News on Jan.
 6 when a student, 6, shot her with a gun brought from home.
 She still was able to get her students out of the room before being rushed to the hospital.